 To pay for the trees it was defined that:

-- The API user uses his “tree credits” to pay for the clients gifts.
+- The API user uses his 'tree credits' to pay for the client's gifts.
 This automatically generates a new tree for every client making a specific action through the SAAS.

 Let's see an example:

 Your company requests a pack of 1000€ tree credits.
-Then the SAAS Platform user subscribes or make a purchase through your platform (you make the decision of what triggers a tree gift).
+Then the SAAS Platform user subscribes or makes a purchase through your platform (you make the decision of what triggers a tree gift).
 With that action, your client/employee receives a tree gift from your company, and the tree price is deducted from your 1000€ credits.